-The Company recognized \$6.3 million, \$9.5 million and \$107.2 million of Acquisition and integration charges during 2020, 2019 and 2018, respectively.
-Acquisition and integration charges reflect additional costs and expenses resulting from our acquisitions and include, among other items, professional fees, severance and stock-based compensation charges.
-During 2018, the charges included \$58.3 million of exit costs for certain acquisition-related office space in Arlington, Virginia that the Company did not occupy.
+The Company recognized \$6.1 million, \$6.3 million and \$9.5 million of Acquisition and integration charges during 2021, 2020 and 2019, respectively.
+Acquisition and integration charges reflect additional costs and expenses resulting from the Company's acquisitions and include, among other items, professional fees, severance and stock-based compensation charges.

+During 2021, the Company received \$2.3 million cash proceeds from deferred consideration related to a 2018 divestiture.